 Cross-server Data Synchronization

-Syncing the Data and Configuration Directories
+Synchronizing the Data and Configuration Directories

 rsync-excludes.txt file appears as follows:

-Syncing the Database
+Synchronizing the Database

-NOTE! that the database replication must run before executing
+Database replication must run before executing

 It is also possible to use a full dump/restore procedure on the database to synchronize the database and filestore state.
-In this situation, it is recommended to perform the dump in a single routine with rsync (in case of File System Storage Types).
+In this case, we recommend that you perform the dump in a single routine along with

-Time Synchronization on Standby Server
+Time Synchronization on the Standby Server

 This allows you to:

-Since the sync operations are not atomic, there might be a gap between the data from
+Since the sync operations are not atomic, there may be a gap between the data from